 - You want to display search results in other widgets on a different page in your app.

 The Search widget supports two types of search sources—layers and locators.
-When you add a Search widget, the locators specified in your organization settings are added as locator sources by default.
-(If you don't see the default ArcGIS World Geocoding Service, your administrator may have removed it from the organization settings.)
-To use another locator source, add a URL for the locator service.
+To use a locator source, add a locator service.
+You can use locators specified in your organization settings or added by you in the Select utility panel.
 To search layers, select from feature layers and scene layers that are added as data to your app.